graphdeco-inria/3dlayers/README.md

 - `File Type`:
     - `FBX`: loads the fbx/json files pair with a matching name based on the value of `Input File Name`
     - `Session`: loads a session history file with a matching path based on the value of `Input File Name`
     - `Latest`: if any previous session for this scene was saved, this will load the most recent one, otherwise it will load the matching fbx/json files.
 It relies on the fact that logs for a specific scene get saved in a folder matching the scene name, when clicking the `Save` button in the VR app.
+You can also put as `Input File Name` any relative path to a folder, eg `Results/Seascape`, and the latest log in the folder `Assets/SessionData~/Results/Seascape` will be loaded.
-- `Input File Name`: the scene name (eg `Desk-diorama`), or the session log file name.
-Note that if you're specifying a session log, you can also set this as being a relative path to `Assets/SessionData~`, eg `Desk-diorama/2024-05-29-17-31-07_session` would be a valid value for this parameter, given that that session log exists.
+- `Input File Name`: the scene name (eg `Pig_final`), or the session log file name.
+Note that if you're specifying a session log, you can also set this as being a relative path to `Assets/SessionData~`, eg `Pig_final/2024-05-29-17-31-07_session` would be a valid value for this parameter, in `Session` mode, given that that session log exists.

 ## Using the VR painting app